Insights & Resources

 The Path Forward

-If you are a Caribbean entrepreneur with an AI-powered idea, the time to start is now.
-Not when conditions are perfect.
-Not when you have more funding.
-Not when you feel ready.
-Now.
 Build your prototype.
 Talk to your customers.
 Apply for funding.
 The future of the Caribbean tech economy will be written by the people who choose to build it.
+Ready to take the next step?
+Apply to the 14West AI Fund.

 AI in the Caribbean Adrian Dunkley, Founder · February 22, 2026 · 7 min read